-- R1.1 The licensee must complete and supply to the EPA an Annual Return in the approved form comprising: 1. a Statement of Compliance, - 2. a Monitoring and Complaints Summary, - 3. a Statement of Compliance Licence Conditions, - 4. a Statement of Compliance Load based Fee, - 5. a Statement of Compliance Requirement to Prepare Pollution Incident Response Management Plan, - 6. a Statement of Compliance Requirement to Publish Pollution Monitoring Data, - 7. a Statement of Compliance Environmental Management Systems and Practices; and - 8. a Statement of Compliance Environmental Improvement Works.
+- R1.1 The licensee must complete and supply to the EPA an Annual Return in the approved form comprising: 1. a Statement of Compliance, - 2. a Monitoring and Complaints Summary, - 3. a Statement of Compliance Licence Conditions, - 4. a Statement of Compliance Load based Fee, - 5. a Statement of Compliance Requirement to Prepare Pollution Incident Response Management Plan, - 6. a Statement of Compliance Requirement to Publish Pollution Monitoring Data; and - 7. a Statement of Compliance Environmental Management Systems and Practices.